sublinearlabs/rax/README.md

-# RAX — RISC-V to x86-64 AOT Compiler
+# RAX: A RISC-V to x86-64 AOT Compiler

 A RISC-V to x86-64 ahead-of-time compiler for ELF binaries.